JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-discover-project.md

 [//]: # (title: The basics of Kotlin Multiplatform project structure)

 With Kotlin Multiplatform, you can share code among different platforms.
-The setup of your multiplatform projects might look confusing at first.

 This article explains the constraints of the shared code, how to distinguish between shared and platform-specific parts of your code, and how to specify the platforms on which this shared code works.

 You'll also learn the core concepts of Kotlin Multiplatform project setup, such as common code, targets, platform-specific and intermediate source sets, and test integration.
+That will help you set up your multiplatform projects in the future.

 The model presented here is simplified compared to the one used by Kotlin.
 However, this basic model should be adequate for the majority of cases.